PixifyAI/instaflux-nextjs/README.md

-#InstaFlux NextJS Runware Image Generator
+# InstaFlux

 ![InstaFlux](instaflux.jpg)

-This is a straightforward application that leverages the fast and affordable Runware API, built using NextJS.
+InstaFlux is a fast straightforward image generation tool that leverages the fast and affordable Runware API, built using Gradio.
 This application enables users to generate images from text prompts with various configuration options, requiring minimal coding knowledge or GPU environment setup with install scripts for windows and linux.

-##Features

--Input for Runware API key
--Text prompts for image description
--Negative prompts for excluding unwanted elements -Adjustable image dimensions
--Configurable inference steps and guidance scale
--Seed input for reproducible results
--Batch size and number of results options
--Scheduler selection
--Options for using LCM, XL, Refiner, and ControlNet -Model selection
--Output type and format selection
--Real-time image preview

-##Prerequisites

-Before you begin, ensure you have met the following requirements:

-Node.js (v14.0.0 or later)
-npm (v6.0.0 or later)
-A Runware API key
+## Features

+- Input text prompts to generate images.
+- Configure the model, number of results, and image dimensions.
+- Option to provide negative prompts and use caching.
+- Fast flux 3 to 6 sec generation depending on model.
+- Must setup runware.ai account for API key. (free $15 will make 1000 512x512 images for about $1)

 ## Quick Installation